-The company's financial instruments consist of cash, accounts receivable, interest receivable, mortgages receivable, bank indebtedness, accounts payable, dividends payable, and preferred shares.
+The company's financial instruments consist of cash, accounts receivable, due from related party, interest receivable, mortgages receivable, bank indebtedness, accounts payable, dividends payable, and preferred shares.
 The company is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The following analysis provides information about the company's risk exposure and concentration as of December 31, 2016.
+The following analysis provides information about the company's risk exposure and concentration as of December 31, 2017.